sepp89117/GoPro_Web_RC/README.md

 - Hero 10 Black
 - Hero 9 Black
 - Hero 8 Black
+- Hero 5 Black (load presets not working)

+# Number of cameras tested simultaneously
+5 Cams

-Thanks to KonradIT for testing!
+Thanks also to KonradIT for testing!

 # How to start
 1. Start your GoPro and start pairing with remote